slechtd/seleniumshowcase/readme.md

 - Uses the Page Object Model.
 Common functionalities are abstracted away in base classes which test cases and page objects inherit from.
 - Test runs can be parametrised (desired browser, environment, test suite, etc..) using Maven properties.
 - Optimized for parallel or multithreaded test executions.
-- Handles advanced GUI interactions such as crolling to elements and hovering over elements.
+- Handles advanced GUI interactions such as scrolling to elements and hovering over elements.
 - Supports data-driven testing through Excel spreadsheets and is equipped for multi-environment testing.
-- Custom logging implementation, outputs into a database (see details bellow), supports visualisation ana analytics.
+- Custom logging implementation, outputs into a database (see details bellow), supports visualisation and analytics.
-- Automatically handles file sepparators ("/" vs "\") based on the OS.
+- Automatically handles file separators based on the OS.

 ### Prerequisites: